nvsnkv/NVs.Probe/readme.md

 ## Automated tests
 There are few tests that helped me to write this tool.
-Some of them tests .Net components and can be started from any supported runtime.
+Some of them tests .NET components and can be started from any supported runtime.
+And some of them were used to check interop with CLI on a specific OSes.
 Tests with "Category" equals to "Windows" will work on Windows hosts.
-Tests with "Linux" "Category" works on linux machines.
+Tests with "Linux" "Category" work on linux machines.
 `NVs.Probe.Tests\Dockerfile` was created to facilitate execution of Linux-specific tests on Windows hosts.
 Command ` docker build --no-cache -f .\NVs.Probe.Tests\Dockerfile .` executed from solution root will build this container.
-Execution of Linux-specific tests is a part of the build.
+Execution of Linux-specific tests is a part of the build for this container.